 Christmas Division Project

-In our division unit, students typically use long division to create a “Division Garden”.
+In our division unit, students typically use long division to create a “Division Garden.”
 It’s always one of their favorite division lessons.
 You can read about how I introduce and teach long division in my How to Teach Long Division post.

 Since we are way off our schedule for the year, students are just now at that point of the division unit.
 Rather than stressing, I adapted the lesson to a Christmas Division Project activity.
 It follows the same premise as the Division Garden, but it has a seasonal twist.